Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 The kit name "Blinkenlights" is used in
 `hacker jargon <http://en.wikipedia.org/wiki/Blinkenlights>`__
-to describe blinking lights.
+to describe blinking lights of network equipment.
 It is also known from the `Project Blinkenlights <http://en.wikipedia.org/wiki/Project_Blinkenlights>`__.

 Technical Specifications